808Ghostface/Employee-Management-System/README.md

 Properties > Settings.settings file

-The SQL query should match your database structure (e.g., selecting all columns from the EmployeeTable).
+The SQL query should match your database structure (e.g., selecting all columns from the EmployeeTable). <br><br>

 # 📘 Project Documentation: Employee Management System
 ## 🔖 Project Title